eleciawhite/origami/jellyfish/README.md

 # Generation
 For each, I saved as crease pattern dfx, opened in ORIPA, saved as SVG.
 Then used Affinity Designer on ipad to redraw the lines of interest.

+I've also been using SVGO [web version](https://jakearchibald.github.io/svgomg/) to clean up SVG files.